Last Updated on 2025-07-24 by Jorge Bastos

 Salt Warehouse

-Armazém do Sal is the most luxurious restaurant in Funchal, and it serves fantastic food.
-We didn’t go there yet, but our Madeiran friends say it’s very good.
+Armazém do Sal is the most luxurious restaurant in Funchal, serving fantastic food.
+We haven’t gone there yet, but our Madeiran friends say it’s very good.
 It serves traditional Madeiran food but with a Gourmet touch.
-It is a more expensive restaurant, but from what we were told, the day’s dish at lunch is more accessible, maintaining high-quality levels.
+It is a more expensive restaurant, but from what we were told, the day’s lunch dish is more accessible while maintaining high-quality standards.

 - Price – 25 to 40 € per person